interrogator/corpkit/README.md

 ## Quickstart

-This is the best way to use `corpkit` by opening `orientation.ipynb` with IPython, and executing the first few cells:
+The best way to use `corpkit` is by opening `orientation.ipynb` with IPython, and executing the first few cells:

 ```shell
 ipython notebook orientation.ipynb